SalomePlatform/adao/doc/using.rst

 The main supplement needed in the YACS scheme is a post-processing step.
 The evaluation of the results has to be done in the physical context of the simulation used by the data assimilation procedure.
-The post-processing can be provided through the "*UserPostAnalysis*" ADAO keyword as a script, or can be build as YACS nodes using all SALOME possibilities.
+The post-processing can be provided through the "*UserPostAnalysis*" ADAO keyword as a script or a string, by templates, or can be build as YACS nodes using all SALOME possibilities.

 The YACS scheme has an "*algoResults*" output port of the computation bloc, which gives access to a "*pyobj*" named hereafter "*ADD*", containing all the